 Three times per year, EPIC welcomes a new cohort of interns – young professionals seeking to add practical experience to their academic backgrounds in humanitarian affairs, international relations, security studies, political science, public relations, and beyond.
 We are grateful for their contributions to our research, action, and advocacy, and for the opportunity to connect them to Iraq and its people.
-Please join us in welcoming our Spring 2019 interns: Chisara, Emily, Grace and Molly!
-Emily Coletta is currently finishing her studies at the University of Connecticut with a major in Political Science and minors in Middle Eastern Studies.
+Please join us in welcoming our Summer 2018 interns: Savva, Dalia, Jesse, and Tamara!
+Savva Martyshev is an undergraduate student at Davidson College pursuing a Bachelor of Arts in Political Science and Middle Eastern Studies.
 Savva’s focus primarily lies in international politics

 This information is reposted from our friends at the Iraqi-American Young Professionals for Iraqis in the U.S. interested in voting in Iraq’s May Parliamentary elections: Iraqis living in the U.S. who are interested in voting in the May elections can do so May 10 and May 11.
 Make sure you have everything required, but remember that the right to vote is a constitutionally protected right that no one can take away without a good reason.
 If a polling official says there is a problem with your documentation, ask to speak to the poll manager.
 Do not let them turn